microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsapp.md

 An app in the [Microsoft Teams](teams_api_overview.md) app catalog.

-Users can see these apps inside Microsoft Teams Store, and these apps can be installed into [teams](team.md) using [Add app to team](../api/teamsappinstallation_add.md).
+Users can see these apps in the Microsoft Teams Store, and these apps can be installed in [teams](team.md) using the [Add app to team](../api/teamsappinstallation_add.md) method.

 ## Methods